githedgehog/docs/docs/install-upgrade/config.md

 ### Configure switch users

-It's currently only possible by using a yaml configuration file for the `hhfab init -c <config-file.yaml>` command.
+Configuring switch users is currently only possible by using a yaml configuration file for the `hhfab init -c <config-file.yaml>` command.
 You can specify users to be configured on the switches in the following format:

 ```yaml
 spec:
     config: